JdeRobot/Scratch4Robots/README.md

 ## Install Scartch4Robots extension to use in Scratch2.0

 In scratch keep pressing shift key while you click on "File" > "Import experimental HTTP extension" and add our extension.
-The extension will be stored in the extension directory of your package.
+The extension will be stored in the "extension" directory of your package.

 ## Make a project

 Make a scratch project and save it in the data directory of the package

 ## Make the translation from Scratch to python

-	roslaunch Scratch4Robots scratch2python.launch file:=myscratchfile.sb2
+	roslaunch scratch4robots scratch2python.launch file:=myscratchfile.sb2

 ## Launch the simulated world

 for example:

-	roslaunch roslaunch kuboki_world.launch

-or

-	roslaunch kobuki-simple-world.launch
+    roslaunch kobuki_gazebo kobuki_empty_world.launch --screen

 ## Execute the generated code

-	roscd Scratch4Robots
+	roscd scratch4robots
 	cd src
 	./myscratchfile.py robot_ros.yml